Skip to main content

 Creative Commons License

-The following is a tutorial for setting up a minimal Slurm cluster, using AWS and the Flight Solo image from OpenFightHPC, for trainees to use in the rest of the High Performance Computing (HPC) theme.
-In particular this is aimed at getting trainees an environment for running the Intro to HPC course and should be followed by the trainers before the course is taught if the trainees have no other access to a HPC environment on which to run simple commands.
+The following is a tutorial for setting up a minimal Slurm cluster, using AWS and the Flight Solo image from OpenFlightHPC, for trainees to use in the rest of the High Performance Computing (HPC) theme.
+In particular, this is aimed at getting trainees an environment for running the Intro to HPC course and should be followed by the trainers before the course is taught if the trainees have no other access to an HPC environment on which to run simple commands.

 • 1 login node